 - Do you have access to update the XML sitemap?

 12. Order Management System (OMS)

 Additionally, there needs to be seamless communication between your OMS and Inventory Management System (IMS) so shoppers can be sure items are in-stock and ready to ship.
-Other key integrations to look for include ERP and CRM solutions through API integration or plugin installation.
+Other key integrations include ERP and CRM solutions through API integration or plugin installation.

 - How does the OMS help you achieve your business objectives?

 - Can the OMS facilitate cross-border eCommerce orders and payments from any country/currency type?

 - Does the OMS continually update based on evolving customer desires or needs?

 - Does the OMS support inventory visibility and streamlined ordering from suppliers?

 Choosing the best eCommerce platforms is difficult; you must look at several aspects.
 The most appropriate one will suit your functionality, budget, features, and security purpose.
 Though facet could be comparatively more or less in different platforms.
 Statista put the following numbers to the share of eCommerce platforms as of April 2021.

 Later, Forbes Advisor put forward a rational comparative analysis of the various platforms in 2022.
 This is a helpful analysis and good to guide a potential user.
 The methodology of this analysis is pricing, features & functionality, ease of use, inventory management, and multichannel selling.